NoxxGames/OpenNanoTimer/README.md

  * This section show how to print the values, at varrying lengths.
  */

-/** Using %g, we're that we want the best fit. */ printf("Seconds: %g\n", Seconds);
+/** Using %g, we're saying that we want the best fit. */ printf("Seconds: %g\n", Seconds);

 /** Using %0.12g, we're saying that we want at least 12 digits
- *  both before and after the decimal. */ printf("Seconds: %12.12g\n", Seconds);
+ *  both before and after the decimal point. */ printf("Seconds: %12.12g\n", Seconds);

 /** For further help with printing floats/doubles, see the link below: